Shopify SEO: 12-Step Guide for Beginners

 Follow the prompts to enter your target keywords and competitors to finish setting up your project.

-Then, head to the “Prospects” tab to see a list of sites you can reach out to.
+Then, go to the “Prospects” tab to see a list of sites you can reach out to.

 "Prospects" tab in the Link Building Tool

 Review your options.
-And when you find one you want to contact, click the “To In Progress” button next to it to send it to the “In Progress” tab.
+When you find a site you want to contact, click the "To In Progress" button next to it to send it to the "In Progress" tab.

 "To In Progress" button in Link Building Tool

-When you’ve created a list of sites you want to contact, just go to the “In Progress” tab.
+After you’ve created a list of sites to contact, go to the "In Progress" tab.

-Once you connect an email account, you can draft personalized messages right within the tool.
-And track your progress.
+Once you connect an email account, you can draft personalized messages directly within the tool and track your progress.

 12. Use the Right Shopify Apps

-Here are some you can use today to supercharge your Shopify SEO:
+Here are some apps you can use today to enhance your Shopify SEO:

 Shopify Finder